 It’s also possible to lose this privilege permanently by having a negative balance for 60 days.
 Once this has happened, there is no way to reapply for overdraft protection except to open a new account with a different email.

 Luckily this isn’t permanent, and customers can reapply for overdraft protection once they can afford to make the necessary payments.
+Prepaid debit card users should be aware of these conditions to maintain their overdraft protection.

-What’s the maximum amount I can withdraw from NetSpend?
+What’s the maximum amount I can withdraw from NetSpend